Tuesday, 29 April 2008

 Monday, 21 April 2008

-Each group of cyclists wearing their group colours and logos looked great.
+Each group of cyclists was wearing their group-colours and logos, and they looked great.
 One fellow who came to rest near me, told me that he had a hip transplant last year and this was his first cycle trip after the surgery.
-I think that it is wonderful way to keep friends and spend time together.
+They were mostly men and I think that it is wonderful way to keep friends and spend time together, because otherwise we men have big difficulties in keeping social relationships.

 I think that Devgan can be great director of serious films.
 His handling of serious scenes is good and some of the scenes are like tear-gas, with a wonderful Kajol.
-I didn't like the first half and though I like the song "maine to maanga tha.." and Kajol in it, I think that it was placed very badly in the film.
-Their young son has just risked dying and Devgan has probably come back from hospital, to see Kajol dancing in that scene was kind of cruel.
+I didn't like the first half of this film and though I liked the song "Maine to maanga tha.." and Kajol in it, I think that it was placed very badly in the film.
+Their young son has just risked dying and Devgan has probably come back from hospital, to see Kajol dancing in that scene was a kind of unreal and cruel.

 As we came back home, we are both tired and full.
-The idea of going out to eat Pizza was no longer apealing.
+The idea of going out to eat Pizza was no longer appealing.
 May be another day, we consoled Marco.
-I am reading a book by Alexander McCall Smith about a scottish philosopher.
-Going back to sofa and reading the book was a perfect way to end the beautiful sunday.
+I am reading a book by Alexander McCall Smith about a Scottish philosopher.
+Going back to sofa and reading the book was a perfect way to end the beautiful Sunday.

 Sunday, 20 April 2008